189569400/insightconnect-workflows/workflows/Enrich_InsightIDR_Alerts_with_Threat_Intelligence_from_VirusTotal_to_Slack/help.md

 2. Log in and click on your user profile in the top right, then click on `API key`
 3. Copy your API key

-Now, simply import the workflow, import the VirusTotal plugin, create a connection using your VirusTotal API Key, and activate the workflow in InsightConnect!
-No additional setup is required for this workflow.
+Now, import the workflow, import the VirusTotal plugin, create a connection using your VirusTotal API Key, and activate the workflow in InsightConnect!

+Furthermore to use this workflow and send Slack messages you need to install and configure the [InsightConnect Slack App](https://docs.rapid7.com/insightconnect/configure-slack-for-chatops/).

+As workflow is using InsightConnect's Parameters feature which allows to enter a variable once and use it multiple times throughout the workflow, you need to configure one of them in `Parameters` section on the main page of imported workflow:

+* Slack Channel or Person Identifier:
+Slack channel or person identifier to send Virus Total report.
+E.g:
+@jdoe - to send a message to person named jdoe
+#integration - to send a message to channel named integration

 ### Usage